imgix/js-core/README.md

 <!-- prettier-ignore-end -->

 This library generate by default `1` to `5` dpr `srcset`.
-You can control generated target ratios with `targetDPRRatios` parameters.
+You can control generated target ratios with `devicePixelRatios` parameters.

 ```js
 const client = new ImgixClient({